sharozekkel/RealTimeObjectDetection/README.md

   pip install -r requirements.txt

-for Inference and training you will need to run main.ipynb.
+2. for Inference and training you will need to run main.ipynb.

-for collecting data;
+a. for collecting data;

   use your camera to collect images.